sigmdel/domoticz_button/README.md

   - **Use default options** - Clears the current configuration stored in flash memory and reload the default configuration defined in  `config.h`.

-  - **Show information** - Displays some connexion information shown at start up.
+  - **Show information** - Displays some connection information shown at start up.

   - **Restart** - Restarts the device.